Explicit solution of relative entropy weighted control: Relative entropy weighted optimization

 \section{Relative entropy weighted optimization}

-Let $(\Omega, \mathcal F, \Q)$ be a probability space.
-Furthermore suppose a real-valued random variable $C$, bounded from below, is given, indicating \emph{cost}.
+Let $(\Omega, \mathcal F, \P)$ be a probability space.
+The probability measure $\P$ will be referred to as the \emph{uncontrolled (probability) measure}.
+Let $C$ be a random variable assuming values in $[-\infty, \infty]$.
+The random variable $C$ indicates a cost we wish to minimize, as explained below.

-We wish to find a probability measure $\P$ that \begin{itemize} \item[(i)] is absolutely continuous with respect to $\Q$ (denoted by $\P \ll \Q$), \item[(ii)] minimizes the expected cost $\E^{\P} C$, but \item[(iii)] has minimum deviation from the original probability measure $\Q$.
+Let $\mathcal P$ denote the set of probability measures on $(\Omega, \mathcal F)$.
+We wish to find a probability measure $\Q \in \mathcal P$ that \begin{itemize} \item[(i)] is absolutely continuous with respect to $\P$ (denoted by $\Q \ll \P$), \item[(ii)] reduces the expected cost $\E^{\Q} C$, but \item[(iii)] has small deviation from $\P$.
 We take the relative entropy

-as a measure of this deviation (see Appendix~\ref{app:relative_entropy}). \end{itemize} Note that (i) is a constraint and (ii) and (iii) are conflicting optimization targets.
-Weighing both the expected cost and the relative entropy, we arrive at the following problem:
+as a measure of this deviation (see e.g. \cite[Section 1.4]{DupuisEllis1997} for preliminary results on relative entropy).
+Recall that $\mathcal H(\Q;\P) \geq 0$ for any $\Q, \P \in \mathcal P$, and $\mathcal H(\Q;\P) = 0$ if and only if $\Q = \P$. \end{itemize} Note that (i) is a constraint and (ii) and (iii) are conflicting optimization targets.